pfcarrier/docker_mermade/README.md

 > When you are inside the container the /work/ directory you are starting in
 > is a mount point to c:\full_path_to_your_fastq_file.
 This allow mermade to
 > access any file that is there.
 When inside the container You can run the "ls"
 > command to confirm that ; you should see the file it contain listed in the
 > output.

 # How to run mermade with your data
-Place the following in the same directory as this README.md file :
+Place the following file in the directory that the container have access to, if you are using `docker-for-windows` this will be c:\full_path_to_your_fastq_file, if you are using linux this will be the location where you cloned this repos.
+This location is referd later in this document as the `work` directory.
 * background.txt
 * barcode.csv
 * sequencefile.fastq.gz

-Then run the following within the container work directory.
+Run the following within the container work directory.
 E.g.
   ```
   $ rm -rf mermade_output.db wdir
   $ run_mermade.pl -o mermade_output.db -d wdir -b background.txt PRO1071_S1_libDNA_raw_NoIndex_L001_R1.fastq barcode.csv

-  # Using test file provided as example
+  # Using test file provided by the `Korf Lab` ( see below for download link )
   $ rm -rf mermade_output.db wdir
   $ run_mermade.pl -o mermade_output.db -d wdir -b background.txt BnS13.fastq BnS13-barcodes.csv
   ```